t0rnribb0ns/Gh0UL/README.md

-will be finsihed soon! :P
+will be finished soon! :P
+suggest sum on strawpage maybeee!!